Federal Employees Program

 PEER Performance Results

-The pie chart identifies the 11 Agency/Departments with the largest case volumes (i.e., a total of 100 or more new serious injury cases measured for the FY 2017 and FY 2018) that are subject to Goal 6 and the number of forms they have submitted this fiscal year to-date.
+The pie chart identifies the 11 Agency/Departments with the largest case volumes (i.e., a total of 100 or more new serious injury cases measured for FY 2022) that are subject to Goal 6 and the number of forms they have submitted this fiscal year to-date.
 The "Snapshot" table below it displays a static year to date (YTD) performance under the PEER Initiative for those 11 Agency/Departments.

 The "Additional PEER Goal Details" table below that is an interactive table, which can be used to provide more details on the performance of all agencies, sub-agencies, and different time periods.
 By default, it displays performance for the government as a whole for the fiscal year to date: